FourjsGenero/fgl_progress/README.md

 ## TODO

-* Optional image / icon on the left of the comment.
-* Multi-line comment
 * FUNCTION reference/callback for custom rendering with webcomponent (SVG gauge)

 ## Code example: With known range of values